 Losing weight is achieved by eating a balance, nutritious meal and getting plenty of exercise.
 However, once someone has a BMI of 40 or more, this simply isn’t suitable anymore.
 They will no longer respond to these types of lifestyle changes, and they are also in real danger of developing various other, potentially life threatening, diseases.
-For them, a variety of bariatric procedures exists.
+For them,.

 While people often talk about bariatric procedures as if they are all the same, there are actually many different ones out there.
 For example, there is the sleeve gastrectomy, the gastric bypass, the gastric band, and the gastric balloon.
 All of them are different but have the same goal: to help you lose weight quickly.

 While there are many different types of surgeries, they can be broadly categorized as being restrictive, malabsorptive, or a combination of the two.
 These procedures can be performed in one of two ways, being open or laparoscopically.
 Let’s take a look.